 The daily work towards the sustainability goals where everyone knows what to do

 It is what you do every day, step by step, that leads you towards achieving your goals.
 As an operational manager, you get an overview of how various activities such as training, diversity initiatives and carbon dioxide emissions reduction activities are progressing with the help of overviews, schedules and status reports.

 You and your teams get a digital workspace where it becomes clear to everyone what to do and how to contribute to the overall goals.
-To help you, you have tools such as goal maps, task planning, kanban cards, Gantt charts and the ability to share documents.
+To help you, you have tools such as materiality matrices, goal maps, project portfolio management, kanban cards, Gantt charts and the ability to share documents.

 Ensure visibility of your sustainability results with reports and KPIs for analysis and learning

 With reports and metrics, status and progression, you have continuous access to data for analysis and decisions.
 This allows you to be fast-moving, agile and easily re-prioritize when needed.

 You can define KPIs with target values and compare them with outcomes for goals such as climate mitigation & adaptation, gender equality, diversity and inclusion.

 Since the KPIs are linked to goals and activities, you will gain an in-depth understanding of your results.